 How does long-term exposure affect us and the environment?
 The article covers the causes of noise pollution and the many environmental impacts of noise pollution.
 We also explore the adverse health effects of noise pollution on humans and wildlife.

 Using the traditional definition, noise pollution is a disturbing and unwanted sound.
-An unwanted sound is a noise that interferes with sleep schedules and conversations and disrupts the quality of a person's life.
+An unwanted sound is considered noise pollution when it interferes with sleep schedules and conversations and disrupts a person's life quality.
 As urban development increases, noise from various sources constantly surrounds us.

-Environmental noise also causes sleep disturbance, mental health problems, and hypertension.
+Environmental noise can cause sleep disturbance, mental health problems, and hypertension.
 However, the primary health problem attached to environmental noise pollution is noise-induced hearing loss.
 Noise pollution also affects various wildlife species.

-There are various causes of environmental noise pollution10.
+There are various causes of environmental noise pollution9.
 The causes include: